PGY1 Pharmacy Residency

 - Curriculum Vitae

-- Please include a list of all completed and anticipated APPE rotations.
+- Please include a list of all completed and anticipated APPE rotations, along with a brief description of the setting and activities performed on each completed APPE rotation.

 - Three Letters of Reference

-- The PhORCAS standardized reference form is required.
+- Only the PhORCAS standardized reference form is required.

 - College of Pharmacy Transcripts